 As the entire culture was based on expansion and progress, this social decaying caused many to seek for someone (or something) to blame, as well as the emergence of fundamentalist religion.
 In some quarters bioism turned into anthropism turned against Metasoft, proclaiming that it was a failed anti-ecology (a "weed") and in need of "pruning".
 Others prosecuted Solarists, leading to the institution of pilgrimage jewelry to protect solarist pilgrims in the Inner Sphere.

-In 3694 the Geteche system was attacked by an unusually virulent form of AI-viruses, developed by the Hyperion-Charlwood alliance.
-The attack destroyed the local infrastructure and the governing AI, which led to the explosive destruction of all local wormhole gates.
-In the repercussions of the act the Solar Dominion in alliance with the Conver Ambi used the pretext to reclaim Hyperion, eliminating the Hyperion ethnic leadership for good measure.
-The Charlwood was economically ostracized and eventually broken up.
-The Conver Ambi used this opportunity to secure numerous rimward systems rich in volatiles that had been protectorates of this alliance.
-These brash moves carried out by the Conver Ambi would end up pitting Metasoft Version Tree against the powerful Conver Ambi, and initiating a chain of events that was to culminate in the Conver Total War.
+In 3694, the Geteche system was attacked by AI-viruses deployed from the Marabi Patha-Charlwood Alliance, resulting in the destruction of its ruling S1 and control over the system's resources being lost to the Alliance.
+The Solar Dominion used this as an opportunity to classify Hyperion as a blight and re-annex the Marabi Patha Harmony, working together with the Conver Ambi.
+The Charlwood transapient was also destroyed, with eir modosophonts fleeing the region.
+The Conver Ambi used this opportunity to secure numerous volatile-rich rimward systems that had been protectorates of the Alliance.
+These brash moves would end up pitting the Metasoft Version Tree against the Conver Ambi, and initiating a chain of events that was to culminate in the Conver Total War.

 Internally for the Conver Ambi the most fateful development was the Geminga Orthodoxy, originally simply known as the Jafyral.
 The Jafyral were strict believers in the doctrines of Culver-of-Bydovsky, and proclaimed that all the problems Conver Ambi experienced were due to lack of observance, that a return to the strictest interpretations of the rules would restore the work ethic, wavering morale of outlying planets, and economic viability of the empire and curb the spread of hyperturing machinations.
 Although they were at first a minority, they influenced many political movements that simply could not see any other viable alternatives.
 Intellectuals either kept silent, joined the choir, or were silenced by accusations of being memetically influenced by the other empires.